CloudLabsAI-Azure/Modernize-Your-Data-Estate-with-Microsoft-Fabric-and-Azure-Databricks/exercise4.md

     **Note:** This may take some time; wait until a response is received.

-7. AI Skill answered the question fairly well based on the selected tables.
+7. Data agent answered the question fairly well based on the selected tables.

    However, the SQL query needs some improvement, it orders the products by order quantity, when total sales revenue associated with the product is the most important consideration, as shown in the above screenshot.